Food Systems Microbiomes Banner

 Welcome (Angela Sessitsch & Hauke Smidt, MicrobiomeSupport Association)

-Opening lecture: Nicola Segata (University Trento, IT) - TBA
+Opening lecture: Nicola Segata (University Trento, IT) - Human and food microbiomes within a OneHealth perspective

 Session 1: Interconnectedness of microbiomes across food systems